 COM 200.
 JOURNALISM WORKSHOP.
 Staff members of UVI VOICE student newspaper receive credit for making a regular contribution to the paper for the semester, acting as writers, copy editors or photographers for each issue.
 Participants create a portfolio reflecting on their development during the semester.
 This course can be repeated to a total of 8 credits.
 Prerequisite: Grade of "C" or better in ENG 201.
 (Also listed as ENG 200).
 (F, S).
+1 credit (repeatable to 8 total credits)

 COM 205.
 BROADCAST COMMUNICATION I. This course covers the fundamentals of broadcast media audio production.
 Topics include storyboarding, recording and editing.
 Students will be introduced to the tools of the trade: consoles, microphones, digital recorders, digital cameras and computer-based editing systems.
 Students will learn how to use both studio and portable equipment.
 Technical skills covered will include: recording, editing and dubbing.
 Production skills will include: directing, mixing, production and the use of music, sound and visual effects.
 (F-ALT).
+4 credits